 Free SQL Server Training!

-About Bradley: Bradley Ball is a MCITP 2005 & 2008 DBA with over a decade of experience.
-Bradley spent 8 years working as a Defense contractor for clients such as the U.S. Army, The Executive Office Of the President of the United States, and Publix Supermarkets.
-Currently the Data Platform Management Lead for Pragmatic Works and Microsoft VTSP.
-He has presented at many SQL Saturdays, for PASS SSUG’s, SQL Rally, DevConnections, SQL Live 360, & the PASS Summit 2011, 2012, 2013.
-He can be found blogging on http://www.sqlballs.com about SQL Server or anything else that interests him.
+About Bradley: Bradley Ball is a MCITP 2005 & 2008 DBA with over 13 years of experience.
+Bradley spent 8 years working as a Defense contractor for clients such as the U.S. Army, The Executive Office Of the President of the United States, & Publix Supermarkets.
+He is the Data Platform Management Lead for Pragmatic Works and a Microsoft VTSP.
+He has presented at many SQLSaturdays, for PASS SSUG's, SQLRally, DevConnections, SQL Live 360, & the PASS Summit 2011, 2012, 2013.
+He Blogs at http://www.sqlballs.com.

 Building Business Recommenders with Microsoft AzureML (Video Replay)